ubc-systopia/netshaper/README.md

 - `maxClients` is the maximum number of clients this system will support.
 The system will initialise exactly `maxClient` number of queue pairs.
+- `appName` is the name of this instance of the application (used as key for creating/accessing shared memory between the shaped and unshaped components)
-- `shapedSender` is a json object containing the parameters to configure the shapedSender component
+- `shapedClient` is a json object containing the parameters to configure the shapedClient component
-- `unshapedReceiver` is a json object containing the parameters to configure the unshapedReceiver component
+- `unshapedServer` is a json object containing the parameters to configure the unshapedServer component

-#### shapedSender
+#### shapedClient

 - `peer2Addr` is the address where Peer 2 is hosted
 - `peer2Port` is the port which Peer 2 is listening on (QUIC Listener)